 Synchronous and asynchronous

-A synchronous occasion is when everyone in the class meet at the same time, through Zoom or in a classroom whereas asynchronous learning happens at different times for all students.
-Both discussion threads and quizzes, that are asynchronous, can preferably be used before and after synchronous occasions.
+A synchronous occasion is when everyone in the class meet at the same time, through Zoom or in a classroom, whereas asynchronous learning happens at different times for all students.
+Both discussion threads and quizzes are asynchronous and can preferably be used before and after synchronous occasions.

-Please use the synchronous time for discussions and explanations of topics that the students find challenging.
-A good way of synchronously conducting discussions is by dividing the students in different Breakout Rooms in Zoom.
-In Breakout Rooms you can:
+Use the synchronous time for discussions and explanations of topics that the students find challenging.
+A good way of synchronously conducting discussions is by dividing the students in different breakout rooms in Zoom.
+With breakout rooms you can:

-- Divide the students in randomized groups where they can discuss the assignment.
+- Divide the students into randomized groups where they can discuss the whole assignment.

-- Create groups based on themes/assignments/areas that the students can choose from and assign to.
+- Create groups based on themes/assignments/areas that the students can choose from and assign themselves to.

 - Prepare groups that are supposed to discuss a topic.
-After some time the students split and form new groups with one student from each of the the first groups with the aim to describe their topic to the new group.
+After some time the students split and form new groups with one student from each of the the first groups.
+Their aim is to describe their topics to the new group.

 - Assign students into small groups for shorter discussions several times during a lesson.
-This can be done often and be compared with when you ask students to discuss a question with the student sitting next to them.
+This can be done often, in the same way as when you ask students to discuss a question with the student sitting next to them.

 Important social aspects

-Flipped Classroom means much time spent on asynchronous learning for the students and more efficient use of time in class, but it can easily lead to students feeling disconnected from the course and forced to interaction with strangers when they are to discuss with other students.
-It is important especially for remote teaching where the students perhaps never meet each other other than in Zoom.
+Flipped Classroom means much time spent on asynchronous learning for the students and more efficient use of time in class.
+But it can lead to students feeling disconnected from the course and feeling forced to interact with strangers when they are to discuss with other students.
+This is especially a problem for remote teaching, where the students perhaps never meet each other other than in Zoom.
 All inefficient, but important health-wise, socializing disappears and the contact between students or to you as a teacher is weakened.

 How can I create a sense of belonging in the digital classroom?

-There are several different methods for creating a sense of belonging among the students but it is often enough by showing that you are human and that you give the students the option to create contacts.
+There are several different methods for creating a sense of belonging among the students.
+It is often enough to show that you are human and that you give the students the option to create contacts.
 Here are some suggestions to consider and choose from: